jyron/wikiscrape/README.md

 ## To-Do:

--add more cities to wikiscrape
+- add more cities to wikiscrape
--add loop to species_scrape so user can explore more than one species
+- add loop to species_scrape so user can explore more than one species